A2 Hosting vs SiteGround: which shared hosting provider is better?

 Hosting management: ease of use

 The main difference between A2 Hosting and SiteGround is the hosting management.
-A2 Hosting takes a traditional approach and provides users with a standard cPanel.
+A2 Hosting takes a traditional approach and provides users with a typical WHMCS and a standard cPanel.
 Meanwhile, SiteGround goes for a custom, more intuitive and modern solution built in-house – Site Tools.

 With A2 Hosting, if you’ve ever used any hosting before, everything is as simple as it gets.
 You go to cPanel, where app installations (such as WordPress), domains, databases, and files are accessible from one familiar interface.